maxpaulus43/maxpaulus43.github.io/blog/story_telling.md

 * **memorization:** great storytellers don't memorize all the words of a story.
 Like I mentioned before, the words change and adapt to the audience.
 They remember the scenes and images of a story.
 It's easy to tell a story when you're replaying the story in your mind.
 All you have to do is walk along with the main character of the story and describe what's happening!
 * **engagement:** when you visualize yourself to be there, in the story, you start to behave as if you're actually there.
 You squint your eyes when something is far away, you turn your head when something happens behind you.
 This, in turn, helps your audience to visualize the scene.
 When I'm thinking about a specific story a woman at the top of a hill, my eyes squint and I cover my face as if I'm looking towards the sun.

 One way to achieve great visualizations is storyboarding!
 Draw tiny, 10-second pictures that remind you of the scenes of your story.
-This willorganize the structure of your visualizations.
+This will organize the structure of your visualizations.
 You can even rearrange the pictures to create a more engaging story structure.

 ## Keep the Audience engaged

 It's the worst when I'm talking and I can tell we've lost the attention of my audience.
 My sister starts playing on her phone or my friend starts turning away.
 That's why I try to keep these techniques in mind to keep the audience's attention: **repetition, humor, inside jokes, props, repetition, and participation**.
 Repetition keeps the story memorable.
 It's an anchor which can be used to pull people back to the core of the story.
 If an audience remembers only the repetitive part of your story, then your story lives on.

 Humor has become my personal tool of choice for keeping attention for the simple reason that people like the feeling of laughing.
 If there's even a small chance you can provide them that luxury, they will listen.
 Using inside jokes unites the audience with the teller.
-It bonds the audience with the story, and it keep
+It bonds the audience with the story, and it bonds the audience with the teller.

 The simplest and most effective tool is using participation!
-Using a simple repetitive gesture or phrase will help the audience to funnel their energy BACK into the story.
+Using a simple repetitive gesture or phrase will help the audience to funnel their energy *back into the story*.
 In addition it can sometimes even add humor to the story (nice double whammy).

 ## Conclusion

-Think again about the story you remembered from the beginning of my speech.
+Think again about the story you remembered from the beginning of this article.
 Perhaps now you can see some of the techniques the storyteller used for making that story so heart-wrenching, funny, or memorable.
 Did the teller seem aware of the 3 forces at play?
-Did the teller give any queues that they were visualizing their story in their mind?
+Did the teller give any cues that they were visualizing their story in their mind?
 Why do you think you paid such attention to their story?

 The three ideas above have not only helped me to become a better storyteller, but a better listener as well.
 Expressing one's ideas in an engaging way is not always easy.
 Try to use these one of these techniques in the next story you tell.
 It doesn't even have to be a story!
 It could just be a casual conversation with someone.
 I know these have helped me very much in how I express my own thoughts and opinions.